Potential Agent

 Supportive Does Not Mean Soft.
 Training Still Requires Work.

 Mantle Realty gives potential and new agents a clearer runway.
 Real conversations before joining.
 Training after joining.
-Systems you are expected to use.
+Systems you're expected to use.
 Help from people who are actually around.

-Support does not mean participation trophies.
+Support doesn't mean participation trophies.
 You still have to work the system, follow up, communicate, and take the reps seriously.
 We can help with the path.
-We cannot care more than you do.
+We can't care more than you do.
 Annoying, but true.

 Ask Better Questions Before You Pick a Brokerage.

-This video fits the whole point of the page: do not choose a firm because the pitch sounded shiny.
+This video fits the whole point of the page: don't choose a firm because the pitch sounded shiny.
 Ask what happens after you join, who trains you, how support works, and whether the brokerage has a real plan for new agents.

 Wild idea, I know.
 Asking useful questions before making a career decision.
 Society may recover.

-Before you chase a real estate license in North Carolina, it helps to know what you are actually signing up for.
+Before you chase a real estate license in North Carolina, it helps to know what you're actually signing up for.
 Wild concept, we know.

 Do I need to be licensed before talking to Mantle Realty?

-No. If you are still exploring becoming a real estate agent in North Carolina, you can reach out before you are licensed.
+No. If you're still exploring becoming a real estate agent in North Carolina, you can reach out before you're licensed.
 Mantle can help you understand the career path, what to expect after licensing, and whether real estate actually fits your goals.

 Does Mantle Realty provide real estate agent training for new agents?

 Yes.
-Mantle offers Boot Camp of Real Estate, 15 training modules, weekly Tuesday morning training at 9 AM, training recordings, systems practice, role-play, contract support, lead follow-up training, and client communication support.
+Mantle runs New Agent Boot Camp in person at the High Point office, plus weekly Tuesday morning training at 9 AM, systems practice, role-play, contract support, lead follow-up training, and client communication support.

 What should I look for in a brokerage as a potential new real estate agent?